akado117/root-trip-parser/readMe.md

 App is brittle and will throw errors when encountering incorrect input data.

 ##### Core Object Break Down
+Building the solution with objects to make code more organized.
+Will all run with an index.js that can parse command line args.
+If file found, load data and split it by new lines.
+Can then call api exposed by Main, and finally report after all commands parsed.
-`Drivers` should contain `Trips` and also track/update total drive time and miles. `Drivers` also should be able to return time/miles driven, and trips drive.
-Should include function to calculate and store average speed when called.
+`Drivers` should contain `Trips` and also track/update total drive time and miles as trips are added. `Drivers` also should be able to return time/miles driven, and trips driven and average speed.
+Should include function to calculate and store/return average speed when called.
 `Trips` need to be able to parse drive time into time on road, and store it.
 It should also store distance driven.
+Due to average speed limitations on a trip basis, an average speed calculate/store/return function should be here.
 `Main` takes commands.
 Then parse data to build Drivers and add trips to drivers based upon commands.
+Will need functionality to return drivers when requested

 - Driver
 -- trips, total distance driven, and time driven, average speed - getters